Mask mandate passes unanimously in Martin County

-Commissioners in Martin County on Tuesday unanimously passed a public mask mandate.
+Commissioners in Martin County on Tuesday unanimously passed a public mask mandate by a vote of 5-0.

-Tuesday's meeting began at 1:30 p.m.
-About four hours of public comments were held during the meeting.
+About four hours of public comments were held during the meeting, which began at 1:30 p.m and ended around 6:45 p.m.

 The ordinance will be a noncriminal infraction but "shall be enforced by county law enforcement agencies."
-A person can not be arrested for violating the proposed mandate.
+A person cannot be arrested for violating the mandate.

-Offenders could be fined $50 on the first offense, $100 for a second offense and $250 on a third offense.
+Offenders can be fined $50 on the first offense, $100 for a second offense and $250 on a third offense.

+Commissioners said the government will provide masks to all members of the community.

 The ordinance will expire on Aug.
-8 or upon expiration of the local or state emergency.
+8 or upon the expiration of the local or state emergency.

-A new county mask proposal would require everyone to wear masks both inside and outside public places where social distancing isn't possible.
+The new county mask mandate will require everyone to wear masks both inside and outside public places where social distancing isn't possible.

+However, the ordinance does not apply to religious organizations in their house of worship.

 One woman during the public comment portion of the meeting said a mask mandate would be "like a controlling boyfriend telling me what to wear."